adventuremomblog

 Other Winter Activities at Muskegon Luge Adventure Sports Park

-There are still plenty of other winter activities for you to enjoy during your visit.
-In addition to ice skating and the luge, there is also sledding, cross-country skiing, and snowshoeing.
+There are plenty of other winter activities for you to enjoy during your visit.
+In addition to ice skating and the luge, there is sledding, cross-country skiing, and snowshoeing.

-You can find out more from the Muskegon Luge Adventure Sports Park website.
+You can find out more on the Muskegon Luge Adventure Sports Park website.

-**Weather is a factor so make sure that you check out their conditions page before you visit.
+**Weather is a factor so check out their conditions page before your visit.

 Search, Compare & Book the Closest Hotels & Airbnbs